 - Have a well-designed, environmentally-friendly small community centre available to the public.

-Bloomfield Centre for Creativity inc. owns the Don Baxter Memorial Building in Bloomfield Ontario which it acquired from the County of Prince Edward in 2011.
+Baxter Arts Centre owns the Don Baxter Memorial Building in Bloomfield Ontario which it acquired from the County of Prince Edward in 2011.
 This building was originally the cafeteria for the Baxter Canning Company whose factory was located across the road on Stanley Street in Bloomfield.
 To learn more about the building history, click here.
 It offers arts programming on a regular basis and provides the building as a community space for rent.

 BAXTER ARTS CENTRE was featured in an article in WATERSHED magazine in the summer 2015 issue: “The Little Cafeteria That Could.”
 Download the Watershed Summer 2015